Rita-Cplusplus/finm-36700-assignment-1/problems_4_7_output.md

 - Worst impact from QAI inclusion: Equally-Weighted (-0.0002 Sharpe)
 - QAI tangency portfolio is on efficient frontier
 - Optimal strategy is to long the tangency portfolio
-- Average volatility change: -0.0009 (reduces risk)
+- Average volatility change: -0.0009 (reduces risk by 0.09 basis points on average)

-**Conclusion:** QAI addition does not significantly change the portfolio analysis.
+**Conclusion:** QAI addition provides modest improvements to Mean-Variance optimization by reducing extreme allocations, while having negligible impact on other diversified strategies.
+The corrected 1% annualized excess return target produces realistic portfolio allocations and performance metrics.